apache/privacy-website/faq/software-users.md

 without giving any legal advice, usually, your web hosting agency or your infrastructure provider will use our products to provide you with services, and in many cases, you may have to sign a DPA with them.

+### My device was hacked and I found ASF software on it.
+What should I do?

+Please see this FAQ: [I believe my phone or laptop was hacked](https://www.apache.org/foundation/faq#i-believe-my-phone-or-laptop-was-hacked-or-adversely-affected-by-the-apache-software-foundation-what-do-i-do)